Which Number Is A Factor Of 4

 When working with factors, keep these practical tips in mind to enhance your understanding and problem-solving skills:

 4. Pairing Factors: Notice that factors often come in pairs.
 If 'a' is a factor of 'b', then 'b/a' is also a factor of 'b'.
 This pairing can help you find all the factors more efficiently.
-For example, when finding the factors of 16, you know that 1 and 16 are a pair, 2 and 8 are a pair, and 4 is paired with itself.
+As an example, when finding the factors of 16, you know that 1 and 16 are a pair, 2 and 8 are a pair, and 4 is paired with itself.
 This reduces the number of divisions you need to perform.

 6. Practice Regularly: The more you practice finding factors, the better you'll become at it.
 Work through various examples and challenge yourself with increasingly complex numbers.
 Use online resources, textbooks, and worksheets to test your skills.
 Consider playing math games that involve factors and multiples to make learning more fun and engaging.